michelle-morin/solar-age/README.md

 | Webpage determines number of mayfly lifespans that a user has lived | 30 Earth years | 3153600 |
 | Webpage compares number of mayfly lifespans that a user has lived to the number of mayfly lifespans the sun has been in existence | 30 Earth years | 3153600/4.7304e+14 = 6.67e-9 |

-_Note: estimates for life expectancy on Earth are obtained from [statista](https://www.statista.com/statistics/274513/life-expectancy-in-north-america/) and only relevant for individuals living in North America.
-The estimates are:_
+_Note: average male and female life expectancies on Earth (76 and 81 years, respectively) are obtained from [statista](https://www.statista.com/statistics/274513/life-expectancy-in-north-america/) and are only relevant for individuals living in North America.
+When a user selects the 'prefer not to answer' option, the user is assigned the average male life expectancy._
-* _Female life expectancy: 81 Earth years_
-* _Male life expectancy: 76 years_

-_Note: approximate age of the sun (4.5 billion Earth years) is obtained from [NASA](https://solarsystem.nasa.gov/solar-system/sun/in-depth/).
-The mayfly lifespan calculation does not take into account leap years._
+_Note: approximate age of the sun (4.5 billion Earth years) obtained from [NASA](https://solarsystem.nasa.gov/solar-system/sun/in-depth/).
+The mayfly lifespan calculations do not consider leap years._

 ## Setup/Installation Requirements